 After lunch, you’ll stop in the village of Toconao, famed for its historical National Monuments.
 Visit the Church of San Lucas, and the main square where the bell tower was built in 1750 from cactus wood, mud and straw.
 After a day of Atacama adventure, your guide will transfer you back to your hotel to relax for the evening.

 Enjoy a buffet breakfast and your final morning exploring the beautiful Atacama desert.
 You may prefer to unwind in the outdoor swimming pool, or soothe sore muscles with a traditional altiplanico therapy at El Chañar Spa.

 You’ll then be transferred to Calama airport for your domestic flight to Santiago.
 On arrival at the airport, you’ll be transferred to Holiday Inn Santiago, your airport hotel for the night.

-Holiday Inn Santiago is a luxurious hotel with an indoor swimming pool, jacuzzi, two saunas a fitness centre, and a fantastic restaurant.
+Holiday Inn Santiago is a luxurious hotel with an indoor swimming pool, jacuzzi, two saunas a fitness center, and a fantastic restaurant.
 Relax and unwind in the hot tub, or enjoy a delicious meal at Grill Restaurant, with fresh, local ingredients, international cuisine and a wide selection of Chilean wines.